How to Choose a Good Veterinarian for Your Doberman

 Not every refusal is closed-mindedness.

-Not every caution is rigidity.
+Not every caution is a sign that the veterinarian is rigid.

 What collaboration actually means in veterinary medicine